A selection of publications recently supported by the Foundation

 6. Applicants will be advised of outcomes by phone, and then by post.

 Submissions will be examined by the Trustees of the Foundation three times a year.
-Applications for 2023 have now closed.

 The application closing dates for 2024 are: